 The Hispanic Summer Program is held each year at one of several seminaries that sponsor this two-week program.
-Hispanic/Latinx students and bilingual students who are interested in Hispanic ministries may enroll for a maximum of two courses per summer, toward a Garrett-Evangelical degree.
+Hispanic/Latinx students and bilingual students who are interested in Hispanic ministries may enroll in only one three-credit course per summer, toward a Garrett-Evangelical degree.
 Instruction is in Spanish and English, covers a wide range of the theological curriculum, and focuses on the Hispanic/Latino church and Hispanic ministries within multicultural settings.
 Financial assistance for travel, housing, and tuition is provided by sponsoring institutions.

 Louisville Presbyterian Theological Seminary

 Garrett-Evangelical and Louisville Presbyterian Theological Seminary have partnered to provide students at Louisville Presbyterian seeking ordination in The United Methodist Church the opportunity to earn a certificate in United Methodist Studies from Garrett-Evangelical.

 Garrett-Evangelical and the School of Social Work of Loyola University of Chicago have a cooperative agreement for a dual degree program that enables a student to fulfill the requirements of the Master of Divinity degree at Garrett-Evangelical and the Master of Social Work degree at Loyola University in four years of full-time study.
 Selected courses may be applied to the respective degrees at each school.
 Students must be admitted to both schools.